madeso/gaf/README.md

 };
 ```

-Not much, I agree.
-By opting in to additional features you will get:
+Not much, I agree, but by opting in to additional features you can get:

- * a rapidjson interface for reading/writing json files (in progress)
+ * a rapidjson interface for reading/writing json files (reading works, writing doesn't)
- * dear imgui function for easy-editor functionality (not yet)
+ * dear imgui function for easy-editor functionality (works but needs some love)
- * option to disable features to get faster binary serialization (not yet)
+ * option to disable features, like std::string, to get faster binary serialization (not yet)

 # Versus protobuf